Negeri Sembilan FC: Foreign players

-For the 2025–26 Malaysia Super League season, the Malaysian Football League (MFL) introduced a revised foreign player quota.
+Since the 2025–26 Malaysia Super League season, the Malaysian Football League (MFL) introduced a revised foreign player quota.
 Each team is allowed to register up to 15 foreign players, but only six can be used in a matchday squad.
 This includes four world (open) category players, one from an AFC (Asia) member country, and one from an ASEAN (Southeast Asia) country, with an additional three foreign player allowed on the bench.

-List of foreign player
+List of foreign players

-List of NSFC foreign player for 2025–26 season;
+List of NSFC foreign players for 2026–27 season;